Otherkin: 2010s

+2020s

+As TikTok and other social media platforms dramatically increased visibility of otherkin and therian communities in the early 2020s, a litter boxes in public schools hoax spread widely, with claims that public schools were installing litter boxes in bathrooms to be used by students "who identify as cats."
+Officials have routinely debunked these claims and there is no evidence that any school has ever held such a policy.
+One Nebraska lawmaker apologized for publicly citing the rumor.

 Research

-Daniell Kirby wrote the first academic paper on otherkin in 2008, which served to introduce the community to other academics.
+Danielle Kirby published one of the first pieces of academic research on otherkin in 2006, which served to introduce the community to other academics.
 Kirby described otherkin as sharing ideas with the neopagan movement, however she called this an "interim classification", and warned that "to construe this group as specifically neo-pagan or techno-pagan obscures the focus of the participants".
-Subsequent research has treated the otherkin community as having an essentially religious character.
+Subsequent research has treated the otherkin community as having an essentially religious or spiritual character.

-From 2016 onwards, otherkin research has taken more of a narrative identity approach, investigating how otherkin come to understand their experiences.
+Starting in 2016, scholars have utilized a narrative identity approach, investigating how otherkin come to understand their experiences.
 Reviewing prior research, Stephanie C. Shea criticizes the prevailing conception of the otherkin subculture as being, or being alike to, either a religion or a spirituality.

 In four surveys of furries (with a sample size of 4338, 1761, 951 and 1065 respectively), depending on the sample, between 25% and 44% responded that they consider themselves to be "less than 100% human", compared to 7% of a sample of 802 non-furries surveyed at furry conventions.

 Public perception and media coverage

-Outside viewers may have varying opinions about individuals who identify as otherkin, such as considering them psychologically dysfunctional.
+Perception of individuals who identify as otherkin varies and is subject to individual interpretation.
 Reactions often range from disbelief to aggressive antagonism, especially online.

-Otherkin have been called one of the world's most bizarre subcultures, and a religious movement (or a "quasi-religion") that "in some of its forms, largely only exists on the Internet".
-Although otherkin beliefs deviate from the definition of "religion", many individuals share the primary interest in the paranormal, but many do not.
+Otherkin have been called a religious movement (or a "quasi-religion") that "in some of its forms, largely only exists on the Internet".
+Although otherkin beliefs deviate from the definition of "religion", many individuals share a primary interest in the paranormal, but many do not.

 Joseph P. Laycock argues that the otherkin community serves existential and social functions commonly associated with religion, and regards it as an alternative nomos that sustains alternate ontologies.
 Professor Jay Johnston feels that nonhuman identity "is perhaps not so much pathological as political".

 According to Nick Mamatas, they represent a dissatisfaction with the modern world, and they have taken fairy lore out of its original context.